Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 \textit{Use Case 2: Detection of Energy Theft in Smart Grid} It is estimated that approximately 96 Billion dollars are being lost every year by the utilities due to energy thefts, which lead to increased prices of energy for the consumers \cite{syed2020detection}.
-The energy thieves make use of several methods such as tapping a line between a house and the transformer, hacking into meters of neighbours/their own meter and tampering the meters \cite{yan2021electricity}.
+The energy thieves make use of several methods such as tapping a line between a house and the transformer, hacking into meters of neighbours/their own meter, and tampering with the meters \cite{yan2021electricity}.
 To minimize electricity thefts, we have to identify the most likely cases of theft that can be investigated further.
 By training the ML models on the data from the smart meters, other external factors like geographic risk in a particular area, and weather in a 6G enabled smart grid, we can generate such a list in real-time that will enable the operators to take appropriate measures immediately \cite{ismail2020deep}.
 There is no fixed solution regarding the action taken by the investigators/operators of the smart grid.
-For example, a meter that is reversed may have to be disconnected, if a meter is intruded, the household has to be alerted and also the meter that is altered has to be replaced, etc. XAI can be helpful in this scenario to explain what kind of theft may happen, so that the operators of the smart grid can take relevant action to address the issue.
+For example, a meter that is reversed may have to be disconnected, if a meter is intruded, the household has to be alerted, and also the meter that is altered has to be replaced, etc. XAI can be helpful in this scenario to explain what kind of theft may happen so that the operators of the smart grid can take relevant action to address the issue.
+XAI can help smart grid operators can also identify energy theft caused by physical obstruction, electrostatic attacks on electronic metres, obfuscation of the energy metre, the introduction of foreign material into the energy metre, and direct line connection.